jaypaulb/CanvusNoteMapper/docs/tasklist.md

 [x] Implement Basic Error Handling: Add initial error handling in handlers to catch obvious issues (e.g., missing request data) and return appropriate HTTP status codes.

+[✔] Add Detailed Mapping & Scaling Logging: The backend now logs image size, zone size, scaling factor, offsets, source notes, and mapped notes in ScanNotesHandler.
+The mapping and scaling logic is fully traceable in backend logs before notes are sent to MCS.

 3. Frontend Development (PWA)
 [x] Basic HTML Structure: Create /web/index.html with the basic structure for a PWA, including links to CSS and JS files, and placeholders for UI elements.